-A. General Class Information:
+General Class Information:

 We can combine you or your group with another small class with flexible scheduling.
 Discounts offered for large classes.

-We combine American Heart Association (A.H.A.) video-based teaching, verbal instruction, printed material, and hands-on skills practice using our manikins.
-A.H.A. certification cards are provided upon completion of course certifying the participant for a period of two (2) years.
+We combine American Heart Association (AHA) video-based teaching, verbal instruction, printed material, and hands-on skills practice using our manikins.
+AHA certification cards are provided upon completion of course certifying the participant for a period of two (2) years.

-We have also begun offering “emergency” individual classes for those needing training with only a few days notice.
+We have also begun offering emergency individual classes for those needing training with only a few days notice.
 I must charge 2.5 times the regular cost of certification to accommodate these short-notice class needs.
 A pricing schedule is also available for two or three individuals desiring a combined short-notice class.

-Q. What advice do you have for a customer looking to hire a provider like you?
+What advice would you give a customer looking to hire a provider in your area of work?

-A. When looking for a CPR or First Aid class (or more advanced class such as ACLS or PALS), pay attention to more than simply price.
+When looking for a CPR or First Aid class (or more advanced class such as ACLS or PALS), pay attention to more than simply price.
 There is a lot of difference between instructors and training companies.
 Some quote a "cheap" price to get a large quantity of business from those shopping around...what's not disclosed many times is that they don't provide REQUIRED materials and expect you to purchase textbooks, proof of certification, or supplies in addition to that course fee.
 Once you add it all together, your "cheap" class isn't so cheap anymore.
 But then a higher cost doesn't always equal quality...check things like references, testimonials, and reviews as well as how long they have been in business.
 That will make all the difference if you lose your certification card and need to be able to contact someone to help you prove it.
 If they are here today and gone tomorrow, you'll have to start all over.

 Be more concerned with quality training than how cheap or how fast they can have you in and out.
 Huge, "cattle-herding" classes which amount to little more than selling certification cards are not conducive to learning something as crucial as CPR.
 Quality instructors and training companies know that and stake their reputations and livelihoods on it.

-What is included in the class cost?
+What is included (and not included) in the price?